 - Have a dip at Tea Tree Lake/Lake Ainsworth – a freshwater lake surrounded by tea trees

-- Take a dolphin watching and kayaking tour
+- Take a dolphin-watching and kayaking tour

 - Try gin at Cape Byron Distillery or Lord Byron Distillery